leanprover/leanprover.github.io/download/wininst.md

 ads: false
 ---

-Unfold the lean zip file in a directory of your choice.
+Unfold the Lean zip file in a directory of your choice.

 ## Configuring lean emacs mode

-For using the lean emacs mode, you must have [emacs version 24.3](https://ftp.gnu.org/gnu/emacs/windows/) (or greater) and [python](https://www.python.org/downloads) installed in your system.
+To use the Lean emacs mode, you must have [emacs version 24.3](https://ftp.gnu.org/gnu/emacs/windows/) (or greater) and [python](https://www.python.org/downloads) installed on your system.

 Both `emacs` and `python` need to be added to your `%PATH%`.
-Assuming that `python` is installed to the default location (`c:\Python27`) and emacs is under `c:\emacs\bin`.
+These instruction assume that `python` is installed at the default location (`c:\Python27`) and emacs is under `c:\emacs\bin`.

 ### By Command Line